Signs of Mold Under Kitchen Sink Cabinets

 A Strong Musty Smell When Opening the Cabinet

-A sudden release of musty odor when opening cabinet doors is one of the most reliable early indicators of mold growth.
-This smell may fade after the cabinet remains open for a few minutes but return once the space is closed again.
+A sudden release of musty odor when opening cabinet doors is one of the most reliable early indicators of hidden mold.
+The smell may fade while the cabinet is open but return after the doors stay closed again, especially if moisture is still trapped inside.

 Odors That Become Stronger After Sink Use